Jean-KOUAGOU/JK-Win/README.md

 - I implement 4 neural network architectures MLP, LSTM, GRU, SetTransformer (see models.py) and train them on the data in a 5-fold cross-validation setting.
 This can be achieved by running ```train.py```.

+* Remark:

+8 SetTransformer models are trained using all combinations of num_inds (number of inducing points) in [4, 8, 16, 32] and num_heads (number of attention heads) in
+[2, 4], see ```train.py```.
+In a five-fold cross validation training mode, this leads to ```40``` trained models for the SetTransformer architecture.
+The other three architectures ```LSTM, GRU, MLP``` trained in a 5 fold-cross validation setting lead to ```15``` trained models.
+In total we get 55 models and use them all for an ensemble prediction.
+Because each model is configured to output a vector of length 9, we train and predict the "unknown" values for all columns in the test data at the same time!

 ### Submission files

 They can be found in the folder ```submissions```.
 The best public submission is ```prediction11.csv```.
 You can also analyze the other submissions 1 to 15.